libp2p/specs/protocol-select/README.md

-When using 0-RTT session resumption as offered by TLS 1.3 and Noise, clients SHOULD remember the protocol they used before and optimistically offer that muxer only.
+When using 0-RTT session resumption as offered by TLS 1.3 and Noise, clients SHOULD remember the protocol they used before and optimistically offer that protocol only.
 A client can then optimistically send application data, not waiting for the list of supported protocols by the server.
-If the server still supports the muxer, it will choose the muxer offered by the client when intersecting the two lists, and proceed with the connection.
+If the server still supports the protocol, it will choose the protocol offered by the client when intersecting the two lists, and proceed with the connection.
 If not, the list intersection fails and the connection is closed, which needs to be handled by the upper protocols.